platformio/platformio-core/docs/quickstart.rst

     $ platformio run --target clean

+Further examples can be found in the ``examples/`` directory in the source distribution or `on the web <https://github.com/ivankravets/platformio/tree/develop/examples>`_.

-For more detailed information please go to :ref:`userguide` sections.
+Also, for more detailed information as for commands please go to :ref:`userguide` sections.